Learning Causally Disentangled Representations via the Principle of Independent Causal Mechanisms: Proposed Framework

 where $f^{\text{RF}}: \mathcal{E} \to \mathcal{Z}$ is derived from the recursive substitution of causal mechanisms $f_i$ in topological order of the causal graph as follows

 realized as a function of the noise term and parent variables.
 The noise encoding $\epsilon_i$ is exactly the SCM noise variable corresponding to the causal variable $z_i$.

-Assuming that the causal structure is known as apriori in the form of a binary adjacency matrix obtained via an off-the-shelf causal discovery algorithm \footnote{This assumption has been made in existing works \cite{shen_disentangled_2021}.
-When learning diffeomorphic causal mechanisms that do not take the form of an additive noise model or post-nonlinear additive noise model, causal discovery can be quite challenging without interventional data \cite{pmlr-v6-zhang10a}.}, we outline a flow-based procedure.
-In order to implement a diffeomorphic function $f^{\text{RF}}$, we need to ensure that it is bijective and has a differentiable inverse.
-Flow-based models satisfy both these requirements.
-Specifically, this flow is implemented as an affine autoregressive flow, where we derive each causal variable one at a time in topological order such that each variable is dependent only on a subset of previously derived variables (i.e. parents).
+Similar to several prior works \cite{shen_disentangled_2021,liang2023causal}, we assume that the latent causal graph is known in the form of a binary adjacency matrix to focus on formulating the problem of causal disentanglement.
+To implement a diffeomorphic function $f^{\text{RF}}$, we use flow-based models to parameterize the causal mechanisms.
+Specifically, this flow is implemented as an affine-form autoregressive flow, where we derive each causal variable one at a time in topological order such that each variable is dependent only on a subset of previously derived variables (i.e. parents).
 Thus, the change of variables can be computed quite easily for exact and efficient likelihood estimation.
+In general, one can parameterize causal mechanisms using any nonlinear diffeomorphic function, as long as it takes into account the topological ordering.
 Let's take the pendulum example in Figure \ref{fig:motivation_ex} to illustrate.
 The causal structure is $z_1 \to z_3, z_4$ and $z_2 \to z_3, z_4$.
-Then, the SCF would be $f^{\text{RF}}: (\epsilon_1, \epsilon_2, \epsilon_3, \epsilon_4) \mapsto (f_1(\epsilon_1), f_2(\epsilon_2), f_3(\epsilon_3, z_1, z_2), f_4(\epsilon_4, z_1, z_2)) = (z_1, z_2, z_3, z_4)$,
+Then, the SCF would be $f^{\text{RF}}: (\epsilon_1, \epsilon_2, \epsilon_3, \epsilon_4) \mapsto (z_1 = f_1(\epsilon_1), z_2 = f_2(\epsilon_2), z_3 = f_3(\epsilon_3, z_1, z_2), z_4 = f_4(\epsilon_4, z_1, z_2))$, where $z_i = f^{\text{RF}}_i(\epsilon_i; \epsilon_{\textbf{pa}_i}) = f_i(\epsilon_i; z_{\textbf{pa}_i})$ and each $f_i$ is a diffeomorphic transformation of the form